 Annual occupational employment and wage estimates by major occupational groups and detailed occupations for the State of Iowa, by metropolitan statistical areas (MSA), Balance of the State regions and IWD regions.
-Current data can be access on the Occupational Employment and Wages home page.
+Current data can be accessed on the Iowa Wage Report and Occupational Employment Statistics (OES) pages.

 Long-term occupational projections, also known as forecasts, provide information on the expected job growth and decline for a ten-year period for the State of Iowa and its IWD regions in terms of employment, growth rate, openings, various wage levels, education, work experience, job training and top skills.
 Short-term, two-year, projections are also available for the State of Iowa.
 Projections/forecast data can be viewed on the Occupational Projections home page.

 A product developed by the U.S. Department of Labor and the Employment and Training Administration, the O*NET program is the nation's primary source for occupational information.
 O*NET allows users to explore and research occupations and provides details regarding: occupation description, employment and wage trends and credential and training information.
 Assessments are also available for workers and students looking to find or change careers.
 For further information and to access this occupational information visit O*NET Online.

 Staffing patterns provide detailed information on which occupations are employed in each industry sector/sub-sector (and the reverse).
 Data is available for the State of Iowa and by Iowa Workforce Development (IWD) region on the Staffing Patterns home page.